Bangladesh thanks India for providing 10 broad gauge diesel locomotives | Business

 "India-Bangladesh relationship is rock solid and is based on shared values, principles and confidence; touching almost every sphere of our lives, including politics, culture, trade, investment, water, energy, power, transportation, logistics, security, and much more," Momen said.
 "I am sure we would be able to further lift our relations to new heights in the coming days," he said.

+Jaishankar reciprocated Momen, saying, "very few countries in the world share such close fraternal ties as ours".
+"Our partnership today stands out as a role model in the region for good neighbourly relations," he added.

-Connectivity in the region will unpack numerous opportunities for the people of South Asia, said the foreign minister.
+Connectivity in the region will unpack numerous opportunities for the people of South Asia, said Momen.
 Officials in New Delhi said all locos have residual life of 28 years or more and they are designed for speed of up to 120 km per hour.

-In the recent times, the MEA said, India and Bangladesh have stepped up cooperation between their railways in mitigating the impact of the COVID 19 pandemic as trade via land border faced disruptions..
+In the recent times, India and Bangladesh have stepped up cooperation between their railways in mitigating the impact of the COVID 19 pandemic as trade via land border faced disruptions.
+Officials familiar with the cross-border trade communications said the two neighbours saw the highest ever exchange of freight trains in June as a total of 103 freight trains were utilized for carrying essential commodities and raw materials.

+Bangladesh and India have a total of 8 railway interchange points, of which 4 are now functioning - Petrapole (India)-Benapole (Bangladesh), Gede (India)-Darshana (Bangladesh), Singhabad (India)- Rohanpur (Bangladesh) and Radhikapur (India)-Birol (Bangladesh).
+But officials said works were underway to resume immediate operations in one of four non-operational points, Chilahati-Haldibari route to establish railway connectivity with Bhutan through India.

+Bangladesh railway officials suggest reopening of another non-functional route -- Darshana-Khulna-Mongla railway link -- to reestablish the shortest path to connect Nepal, Bhutan and northwest India.